tech256/r2d8/README.md

 A bot for the people of [tech256][tech256].
 The name is a pretty awful play on [R2-D2][r2d2] where in we replaced the last 2 with an 8 because 256 is 2^8 `¯\_(ツ)_/¯`.
 The bot is based on [slackbots][slackbots].

+# Archived
+As of November 28th, 2022, Heroku has removed all free plans from their site.
+Due to this change it was decided that we would no longer use the r2d8 Slack bot.
+I, Tyler Hughes, have archived this repository.
+By doing this, the repository will remain here for future use if we decide to every bring it back.

 # Contributors